So far I have almost exclusively concentrated on the Assured Shorthold Tenancy (AST).

 3. Company or corporate lets

 These are tenancies that were created prior to 15th January 1989 and are governed by the Rent Acts 1977.
 Properties let under this tenancy type are let on rents that are often 50-70% of the market rent.
 This is because they are subject to a system of rent controls resulting in the tenant only paying a ‘fair rent’.
 In addition to restricted rent levels, tenants occupying properties under these tenancies are almost impossible to evict by a landlord.
 As a result they sell for about 70-80% of vacant possession value (without tenants).
 Landlords who invest in properties subject to these tenancies do so in order to benefit from the capital uplift when the tenancy comes to an end.
-Typically this comes about following the tenants’ demise.
-Therefore the value of these property investments in part reflects not only this but also the age and health of the tenant.
+Typically this comes about following the death of a tenant.
+The value of these types of property investment often reflect the age and health of the tenant.

 The nature of the tenancy means that a landlord will not be able to obtain a buy-to-let mortgage on these properties.
 Therefore they tend to be bought by a landlord using cash or by large organisations using commercial finance.